On Binary Formation from Three Initially Unbound Bodies: Methods

 \subsection{Encounter Rate}

-We present the first \textit{encounter rate} that correctly predicts the probability per unit time of a 3UB interaction occurring.
-Note that an encounter rate is not a formation rate; the formation rate may be determined by calculating a numerically determined efficiency through many scattering interactions.
-Previous work \citep{Heggie_1975, Goodman_1993} assessed 3BBF using detailed balance, bypassing the need for an encounter rate and directly predicting a formation rate.
+To aid comparison of our results to earlier literature on 3BBF, we here present the first \textit{encounter rate} that correctly predicts the probability per unit time of a 3UB interaction occurring.
+Note that a 3UB encounter rate is not equivalent to the 3BBF rate---i.e., the rate of binaries successfully forming from 3UB interactions.
+The latter is obtainable by multiplying the 3UB encounter rate by a numerically determined likelihood of 3BBF from a 3UB encounter, but earlier work \citep{Heggie_1975, Goodman_1993} instead estimated the 3BBF rate using detailed balance, bypassing a need for a 3UB encounter rate.

-We consider two different geometric interpretations for the encounter rate: \begin{itemize} \item A stationary spherical volume embedded in a host environment containing particle fields with local number densities $n_{\rm i}$ and velocity dispersions $\sigma_{\rm i}$ for each of up to three distinct populations $i\in[1,3]$. \item A spherical volume containing one target body---not necessarily at its center---that moves with the velocity of the target and thus has the same velocity dispersion, $\sigma_{\rm t}$, relative to its host environment. \end{itemize}
+We consider two different geometric interpretations for the encounter rate: \begin{itemize} \item A stationary spherical volume embedded in a host environment containing particle fields with local number densities, $n_{\rm i}$, and velocity dispersions, $\sigma_{\rm i}$, for each of up to three distinct populations $i\in[1,3]$. \item A spherical volume containing one target body---not necessarily at its center---that moves with the velocity of the target and thus has the same velocity dispersion, $\sigma_{\rm t}$, relative to its host environment. \end{itemize}

 To derive the encounter rate, we first define the probability of finding a body within an enclosing volume embedded in a particle field,